Geek4IT/Geek4IT.github.io/_posts/2014-10-8-Zero-To-One.md

 - The best thing I did as a manager at PayPal was to make every person in the company responsible for doing just one thing.

+- Nerds are used to transparency.
+They add value by becoming expert at a technical skill like computer programming.
+In engineering disciplines, a solution either works or it fails.
+You can evaluate someone else’s work with relative ease, as surface appearances don’t matter much.
+Sales is the opposite: an orchestrated campaign to change surface appearances without changing the underlying reality.
+This strikes engineers as trivial if not fundamentally dishonest.
+They know their own jobs are hard, so when they look at salespeople laughing on the phone with a customer or going to two-hour lunches, they suspect that no real work is being done.
+If anything, people overestimate the relative difficulty of science and engineering, because the challenges of those fields are obvious.
+What nerds miss is that it takes hard work to make sales look easy.

+- All salesmen are actors: their priority is persuasion, not sincerity.

+- Like acting, sales works best when hidden.

+- A product is viral if its core functionality encourages users to invite their friends to become users too.

+- Properly understood, technology is the one way for us to escape competition in a globalizing world.